How StarGuide Calculates 0-100 Scores, Team Ratings & Character Rankings

 Found something wrong with StarGuide's data?

-Every rating, every number, every tier: if it looks off, report it.
+Every rating, every score, every number: if it looks off, report it.
 The feedback button sits in the corner of every page on StarGuide, visible on every view at any time.
 Every submission is read personally.
 Corrections driven by user feedback are the single biggest reason the numbers on this site get more accurate over time.
 The methodology page exists because transparency is the best safeguard against human error.